| Site Map | Search Warsailors.com | |

-Vinga, on a voyage from Clyde (sept.
-13) for Trinidad, was in Convoy OS 6 (departed Liverpool on Sept.
-12-1941, arrived Freetown on Oct.
-3) but had lagged somewhat behind due to engine problems, and was stopped and without protection when a German bomber attacked 4 times in the morning of Sept.
-15-1941, position 58 01N 13 20W.
+Vinga had left Clyde on Sept.
+13-1941, bound for Trinidad, joining Convoy OS 6 (departed Liverpool on Sept.
+12 - ref. link provided in Voyage Record above; Cypria is also listed) but had lagged somewhat behind due to engine problems, and was stopped and without protection when a German bomber attacked 4 times in the morning of Sept.
+15, position 58 01N 13 20W.
 During the first attack, when machine gun fire erupted, the 1st mate fired back with Vinga's machine gun (she had one 4 in gun and three AA guns on board, all of the latter were manned), but he was riddled by bullets and killed (he was said to have struck the plane[?]).
-The 3rd mate and others operated the port machine gun under the supervision of the captain, who ordered the radio operator to send out and SOS, which he managed to do before the aircraft came back and a bomb hit amidships, setting the midships section on fire, killing the captain and 6 others, while 4, including the steward, were severely injured.
+The 3rd mate and others operated the port machine gun under the supervision of the captain, who ordered the radio operator to send out and SOS, which he managed to do before the aircraft came back.
+A bomb hit amidships, setting that section on fire, killing the captain and 6 others, while 4, including the steward, were severely injured.
 A 3rd attack, with machine gun fire, damaged the starboard lifeboat and injured Stoker Nilsen and Able Seaman Sigurd Lunde (not included in the official crew list).
 As all the midships officers had now been killed, no orders were forthcoming from the bridge, but the engine was stopped by the 4th engineer, and while he was down in the engine room another bomb exploded 2 meters from the ship, aft port side.
 The survivors took to the boats, keeping near the ship in the hopes of finding more survivors.
 They spotted the saloon boy in the water and took him into the starboard boat.
 However, this boat was found to be leaking through 2 holes in the bottom, and being unable to keep the water out they all transferred to the port lifeboat, 28 in all.
 About half an hour later, a British aircraft circled above them, signalling in morse code which none of them could understand.
-The plane then circled around a spot 2 miles away, throwing down a life buouy, then a smoke bomb, leading those in the boat to understand there might be someone there, and reaching the area they found the injured pumpman among the debris.
-The destroyer HNMS Campbeltown took the survivors on board, and as Vinga kept afloat a tug was called for and the following day, Oct.
+The plane then circled around a spot 2 miles away, throwing down a life buouy, then a smoke bomb, leading those in the boat to understand there might be someone there and, reaching the area, they found the injured pumpman among the debris.
+The destroyer HNMS Campbeltown (one of the escorts for OS 6) took the survivors on board, and as Vinga kept afloat a tug was called for and the following day, Sept.
 16, 4 volunteers went back on board, namely Boatswain Hansen, Ordinary Seaman Bredahl, Able Seaman Lund and Galley Boy Nilsen.
 On the 17th Vinga was taken in tow, arriving Rothesay on the 19th, where she was handed over to Glasgow Salvage Company, Mr. Thomas.
 Some additional details received from a visitor to my site: The maritime hearings were held in Greenock on Sept.
-30-1941 with the 1st engineer, the boatswain, and Ordinary Seaman Bredahl appearing.
+30-1941 with the 1st engineer, the boatswain and Ordinary Seaman Bredahl appearing.
 Most of the details in the 1st few paragraphs above is a summary of their statements and of an extract from the engine room diary.
 The witnesses disagree on the sequence of events, with the 1st engineer saying the bomb explosion took place in the 2nd attack, while the boatswain claims this happened in a 3rd attack.
-According to the 1st engineer, the Dutch vessel (probably meaning Campbeltown, which had been allocated to the Royal Netherlands Navy in Jan.-1941, but went back to the British Navy in Sept. that year) took 25 of the survivors into Londonderry where the injured Stoker Nilsen, Pumpman Moe, Saloon Boy Kotze, Steward Jamne and another unnamed crew member (possibly Able Seaman Lunde?) were admitted to a hospital.
+According to the 1st engineer, the Dutch vessel (meaning Campbeltown, which had been allocated to the Royal Netherlands Navy in Jan.-1941, but went back to the British Navy in Sept. that year) took 25 of the survivors into Londonderry where the injured Stoker Nilsen, Pumpman Moe, Saloon Boy Kotze, Steward Jamne and another unnamed crew member (possibly Able Seaman Lunde?) were admitted to a hospital.
 The destroyer had arrived about 2 hours after the attack, having heard the radio operator's SOS.
-Page 2 has several reports on the attack as well as the salvage of Vinga Partial Crew List:
+Vinga later arrived Glasgow in tow on Oct.
+8, and did not leave again until Dec.
+31 (possibly for trials following the repairs?
+She returned to port that same day), proceeding to Trinidad a little over a week later - see Page 1 of the archive documents.
+Subsequent voyages are discussed further down on this page.
+Vinga - Page 2 has several reports on the attack as well as the salvage Partial Crew List:

 Related external link: